vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 The TTF is comprised of artifacts, which is just a common way of defining items and compositions in the framework.
 To use an artifact you simply reference the artifact and apply overlay values for the artifacts in the template definition.
 Like the quantity of an ingredient in the cake recipe.
 Just like a recipe has a list of ingredients followed by the details about the measurements, mixture and baking details, a template has a formula and a definition.
 When composing a Token Template, you are creating references to all of the Artifacts, ingredients, in a formula and then providing details about each of the ingredients in the definition.

-In the TTF, a Template is also an Artifact.
+An artifact is a verbose description of the TTF component it represents, which the TTF maintains a master copy.
+To use an artifact it is referenced, like a link or shortcut, that points to the full artifact.

+When creating a Template Formula, it uses a template reference, which is only a pointer to the artifact with no other values or settings.

+A Template Definition, created from a formula, uses an artifact it uses an artifact reference, which can contain values and settings specific for the artifact in the definition.

 ![References](images/reference.png)

-An Artifact Reference contains a link to the artifact as well as the reference values needed to complete a definition.

-Artifacts are referenced by Template Formulas, which is paired with a Template Definition that supplies that values for the specific Token, i.e. cake.
-The Template Definition contains the Artifact References and their values.
+Using references in this way, prevents data duplication in the TTF and specification changes flow through existing Template artifacts without needing to be updated in each one.

 ### Classification